 A focused, one-week, intensive program for trained singers who are or wish to become voice teachers.
-Techniques of voice teaching with master teachers, practical applications of voice anatomy/physiology and acoustics, vocal health with a renowned ENT, and hands-on use of the Presser Voice Lab are all part of this fascinating week.
+Techniques of voice teaching, practical applications of voice anatomy/physiology and acoustics, vocal health and accented speech with a speech-language pathologist, music teacher and team teaching techniques, choices on academic vs. private teaching, YogaVoice, and hands-on use of the Presser Voice Lab are all part of this fascinating week.
 Join us if you desire a more complete understanding of voice science, a more confident approach to voice teaching, and more experience with voice technology.

 Top Tools for Voice Pedagogy - The Worlds of Anatomy/Physiology/Acoustics

 Practical and Essential Teaching Methods

 Contemporary Commercial Music Techniques: Ins and Outs of Music Theater and Other Popular Genres